Bitune: Leveraging Bidirectional Attention to Improve Decoder-Only LLMs: Experiments

 GSM8K differs from the other tasks, where we compare log-likelihoods of predefined answers, as it requires the model to generate a full answer token-by-token, including the intermediate step-by-step reasoning.
 The final answer follows a specific pattern, making it feasible to extract the answer using methods such as regular expressions as the model learns to adhere to this pattern during training.

 \paragraph{Results.}

 Table \ref{tab:downstream} presents the results, demonstrating improvements when finetuning on the downstream tasks with \methodname, similar to those seen with instruction-tuning.
 While there are a few cases where the baseline finetuning achieves better results on specific tasks, when considering the average gains, applying our method is beneficial across all models.
-Most importantly, on the GSM8K dataset, we see consistently high gains, suggesting that our method improves the model's reasoning ability in generative tasks.
-The qualitative example for instruction-tuned model in Table~\ref{tab:qualitative} also supports this (more examples in Appendix~\ref{appendix:samples}).
+Most importantly, on the GSM8K dataset, we see consistent high gains, suggesting that our method improves the model's reasoning ability in generative tasks.
+We present additional results on GSM8K with a 22B parameter model in the Appendix \ref{appendix:codestral}.

 Similar to the instruction-tuning results, the highest gains are observed on the Gemma-2B model, while the lowest on the Gemma-7B.
 This indicates that the effectiveness of our method depends on the specific model used.